Project-X9/BackEnd/README.md

 # Backend
-npm install
+# npm install
-to run : npm run dev  ( on linux you may need to change path used in "dev" script in node modules file)
+# to run : npm run dev  ( on linux you may need to change path used in "dev" script in node modules file)
+# seeds : see seeds.txt
+# migration : see migration.txt